Netcracker/KubeMarine/documentation/internal/Hardening.md

 ...
 ```

 These settings enforce `kubelet` on each node of the cluster to request certificate approval (for `kubelet` server part) from the default Kubernetes CA and rotate certificate in the future.
 The `kube-apiserver` machinery does not approve certificate requests for `kubelet` automatically.
-They might be approved manually by the following commans.
-Get the list of certificate requests:
+They can be approved manually by the following commands.
+Use the following command to get the list of certificate requests:

 ```console
 # kubectl get csr